MrR0807/Notes/AWS/SAA-C03-Cantrill.md

   * S3 Origin or Custom Origin (anything else which runs a web server and has a publicly routeable IP version 4 address).
   * You have one or more origins.
 * Distribution - the "configuration" unit of CloudFront.
 * Behavior - a sub "configuration" which contains most of the configuration.
 It works on a principle of a pattern match.
-Distribution always has at least one behavior, but in can have many more. **EXAM NOTE!** Restrict viewer (viewers must use CloudFront signed URLs or signed cookies to access content) and caching are set in behavior.
+Distribution always has at least one behavior, but in can have many more. **EXAM NOTE** Restrict viewer (viewers must use CloudFront signed URLs or signed cookies to access content) and caching are set in behavior.
 * Edge Location - local cache of your data.
 * Regional Edge Cache - larger version of an edge location.
 Provides another layer of caching.
-* **Exam Note!**.
+* **EXAM NOTE**.
 It does not provide write cache.
 Only read cache.

 ![image](https://github.com/user-attachments/assets/ef694231-9cad-4083-b1c4-29ee8f15b2a2)